chadsr/waybar-crypto/README.md

 ### Adding Cryptocurrencies

-For each cryptocurrency you wish to display, add a section as shown in the example above, where the section name is the **short** cryptocurrency name as found on [CoinMarketCap](https://coinmarketcap.com/).
+For each cryptocurrency you wish to display, add a section as shown in the [example file](./config.ini.example), where the section name is the **short** cryptocurrency name as found on [CoinMarketCap](https://coinmarketcap.com/).

 Valid options: